 I recommend this for the older kiddos or chapter books, as pictured above.

 Maintaining Classroom Library Organization

-No matter how hard you work to create an effective way to turn in books, organize books, keep them in the write category, it won’t be kid-proof.
+No matter how hard you work to create an effective way to turn in books, organize books, keep them in the right category, it won’t be kid-proof.
 It is inevitable that you will find a non-fiction book about lions in the poetry section.

 - Other teachers have tried putting those little book check out things inside the front cover of the book (ya know, the ones that used to be in library books a long time ago before I was even really checking out books at a library).

 Really I think it’s all a waste of time.
 At the end of the day, the kids are going to put the books back wherever their little hearts desire.
 That’s why involving them in the organization process is so beneficial.

+The best way I found to keep the classroom library organized is through utilizing classroom jobs.
 One of my classroom jobs is the “Librarian.”
 His or her job at the end of each day is to check the library to ensure that it looks nice and clean as well as skim through the bins and fix any books that are not put back correctly.

 As I mentioned at the beginning, the classroom library needs to be a focal point and a place the kids WANT to come to!
 I do this by making it visually appealing to the eye.

-Once I moved my library up against my wall, I felt my room really open up.
+Once I moved my library up against the wall, I felt my room really open up.
 However, if you are going to have items in your class protrude out from the wall, I think the library is the one place you can do it.